 Your unique value proposition (UVP) describes the main benefit your company and products offer.

 It should be the focal point around which every other page element revolves.
-Some 55 percent of people spend less than 15 seconds on a page, so it’s important to communicate your UVP near the top of the page, in a manner easily recognizeable by customers.
+Some 55 percent of people spend less than 15 seconds on a page, so it’s important to communicate your UVP near the top of the page, in a manner easily recognizable by customers.

 If you’re not quite sure of your unique value proposition, that’s OK.
 Consider the following to develop a UVP for your brand and individual products: